-Sergeant First Class Phil Bell served a total of 14 ½ years in the United States Army and the Illinois Army National Guard as an Infantryman and Scout.
+Sergeant First Class Phil Bell served a total of 14 ½ years in the U.S. Army and the Illinois Army National Guard as an Infantryman and Scout.
 He has held many positions including time as a team leader, Squad leader, as well as serving as a Training NCO and instructor for the Illinois Army National Guard Rep Training Program.
-SFC Bell served in Iraq from May 2005 through March 2006 and his team participated in over 250 missions and raids, capturing over 32 high-priority insurgents and destroying over 100 enemy weapon cache points.
+Bell served in Iraq from May 2005 through March 2006 and his team participated in over 250 missions and raids, capturing over 32 high-priority insurgents and destroying over 100 enemy weapon cache points.